jerabaul29/kartverket_storm_surge_data/README.md

 ## Installation

+The package should be used with Python 3.7 or higher, on Linux platforms.
+It has been developed and tested on Ubuntu 20.04.
+Platforms other than Linux may fail to run the package.

 To install: add to your pythonpath.
 For example on my machine, this folder is at location ```/home/jrmet/Desktop/Git/kartverket_storm_surge_data/```, and the command to add to my ```.bashrc``` is:

 - ```export PYTHONPATH="${PYTHONPATH}:/home/jrmet/Desktop/Git/kartverket_storm_surge_data"```